sheyoshida/unit-3-final-project-1/presentation_guidelines.md

 2) Teams will be using a script

--Make sure that everything is well rehearsed and practiced -There should be total clarity on which group member is speaking when -The script should be memorized
+-Make sure that everything is well rehearsed and practiced <br>
+-There should be total clarity on which group member is speaking when <br>
+-The script should be memorized <br>

 3) Teams will be presenting from a deck.

--Include photos for the personal pitches
+-Include photos for the personal pitches <br>
--Include engaging visuals and images
+-Include engaging visuals and images <br>
--Do not simply display the script
+-Do not simply display the script <br>